 Snowflake and ETL

 There are several potential points of failure during any ETL process.
-Snowflake eliminates the need for lengthy, risky, and often labor-intensive ETL processes by making data easily accessible for internal and external partners via Snowflake Secure Data Sharing.
+Snowflake eliminates the need for lengthy, risky, and often labor-intensive ETL processes by making data easily accessible for internal and external partners via secure data sharing and data collaboration.

 That said, Snowflake supports both transformations during (extract, transform, load) or after loading (extract, load, transform).
 Snowflake works with a wide range of data integration tools, including Informatica, Talend, Tableau, Matillion, and others.